Volkowo/Milestone1_Group39/Software Design Document.md

 Example:  -->
 This section will include all of the wireframe for the User Interface (UI) components of the system will be made to look.
 Below is the first screen the user will see when they open the software.
-It has a collection of images of foods along with its name.
-It also has a button to open a pop-up screen for searching.
+It has a list of food names, search bar, and a filter button to refine users' search result.

 ![Visual Design](./visual_design1.png)

-Below is the pop-up screen where users can either search for foods by its name or based on using several different features like searching by name, a set of tags or by a nutrition level.
+Below is the pop-up screen where users can either search/filter for foods by its nutritional content, nutritional level, or based on the users' dietary needs.

 ![Visual Design](./visual_design2.png)

-when a user selects a food item this is the screen they will see and it lists some of the more commonly needed info about a food item along with some things that food item can be used in. lastly it has an option to open a chart page that will show some more information about the
+Below is how the screen will look like when the user clicks on one of the food.
+It will display all of the nutritional breakdown.
+There is a button at the bottom where the user can click to display both pie and bar charts.

 ![Visual Design](./visual_design3.png)

-this is the chart screen mentioned earlier is holds the chats a bar chart and a pie chart The bar chart will consist of all the different vitamins that the food item contains while the pie chart will show all other values about the food item that haven’t already been shown.
+This is how the screen will look after the user clicks on the button that will display the charts.
 ![Visual Design](./visual_design4.png)